lararubbelke/azure_lambda_labs/Module1-IntelligentApp/README.md

         a.userId, a.productId, a.EventDate
     FROM
         IoTHubInput as A TIMESTAMP BY EventDate
-    LEFT OUTER JOIN IoTHub as B TimeStamp By EventDate ON a.userId=b.userId AND a.productId = b.productId and b.type='checkout' AND DATEDIFF(minute, A, B) BETWEEN 0 AND 5
+    LEFT OUTER JOIN IoTHubInput as B TimeStamp By EventDate ON a.userId=b.userId AND a.productId = b.productId and b.type='checkout' AND DATEDIFF(minute, A, B) BETWEEN 0 AND 5
     WHERE a.type = 'add'